Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions: Summary

 Even in the case that the multi-step EWPT is able to restore the discrete symmetry, at least one peak of the spectrum could be detected by future GW observation experiments.
 According to the numerical results, the second step produces the GW spectrum that could be detected in the BBO experiment.
 Furthermore, it is possible to explore such parameter region of the moderately large $\lambda_{12}$ by the Higgs diphoton data in future hadron and lepton colliders.
 From these experiments, we would explore the possibility of multi-step phase transition comprehensively.

 \acknowledgments

 This work is supported in part by the National Key Research and Development Program of China Grant No. 2020YFC2201501.
-Q.H.C. is supported in part by the National Science Foundation of China under Grant Nos.
-11675002, 11635001, 11725520, and 12235001.
+Q.H.C. is supported in part by the National Science Foundation of China under Grant No. 11675002, No. 11635001, No. 11725520, and No. 12235001.
 J.H.Y. is supported in part by the National Science Foundation of China under Grants No. 12022514, No. 11875003, and No. 12047503, and CAS Project for Young Scientists in Basic Research YSBR-006, and the Key Research Program of the CAS Grant No. XDPB15.
+K.H. is supported in part by Grant-in-Aid for Research Activity Start-up 23K19052.